bonfire-networks/website-blog/posts/bonfire_social.md

 ---
-title: Bonfire Social 1.0 is here — back the community‑funded roadmap
+title: Bonfire Social 1.0 is here, back the community‑funded roadmap
 description: "We're releasing Bonfire Social 1.0 and launching a crowdfund so communities drive what we build next.
 Back it, share it, and help move the social web from closed platforms to open networks."
 date: 2025-11-07
 tags: announcement